mpenning/ciscoconfparse2/sphinx-doc/tutorial_get_config_values.md

 ## Intro to {class}`~ciscoconfparse2.ccp_abc.BaseCfgLine`

-[ciscoconfparse2][ciscoconfparse2] uses {class}`~ciscoconfparse2.ccp_abc.BaseCfgLine` instances to represent configuration commands.
+[ciscoconfparse2][ciscoconfparse2] uses {class}`~ciscoconfparse2.ccp_abc.BaseCfgLine` instances to represent all configuration commands.
 You can see that in the python interpreter.

 ```{code-block} python
 :emphasize-lines: 9,12